boostercloud/booster/website/docs/10_going-deeper/health/sensor-health.md

 * status: The component or subsystem status
 * name: component description
 * id: string. unique component identifier.
 You can request a component status using the id in the url
 * details: optional object.
-If `details` is true, specific details about this component.
+If `details` is enabled, specific details about this component.
 * components: optional object.
-If `showChildren` is true, child components health status.
+If `showChildren` is enabled, child components health status.

 Example: